Carolina in the Pines

 "Carolina in the Pines" is a song written and recorded by American country music artist Michael Martin Murphey.
 It was released in August 1975 as the second and final single from the album Blue Sky - Night Thunder.
 It peaked at number 21 on the U.S. Billboard Hot 100 chart, number 4 on the Adult Contemporary chart, and number 25 on the Canadian RPM Top Singles chart in late 1975.
 The song was re-recorded with John McEuen on banjo and released in May 1985 from his compilation album The Best of Michael Martin Murphey.
 The re-release peaked at number 9 on the U.S. Billboard Hot Country Singles chart and at number 11 on the Canadian RPM Country Tracks chart in mid-1985.
 Bluegrass band The Special Consensus recorded the song on their 2002 album, Route 10.

 Background

-"Carolina in the Pines" addresses Martin's wife whose actual name was Caroline: "I tried to write a love song about my wife without trying to relegate her to a secondary position as a supporter of me.
+"Carolina in the Pines" describes Murphey's wife whose actual name was Caroline: "I tried to write a love song about my wife without trying to relegate her to a secondary position as a supporter of me.
 I tried to make it about her as an individual.
 That's what [she and I] try to do in life."
 Caroline Hogue was the second of Murphey's five wives: the couple had married in 1973 and would divorce in 1978.